Landmarks of Kamakura, Japan

 Enoshima Aquarium - landmark of Kamakura

 Be sure to check out the famous Komachi Street, which is located next to Kamakura Station.
+Komachi Street, also known as Komachi-dori, is a lively and historic shopping street in Kamakura.
 This is the main shopping street in the city, where you can find anything you want.

 Zeniarai Benten Shrine